hyphacoop/organizing/templates/retreat.md

 breaks:  false # See: https://github.com/hackmdio/codimd/issues/40#issuecomment-172927690
 tags: Hypha
 ---
-# 2021-MM-DD Semi-annual Retreat 🌴🍹
+# 2021-MM-DD Hypha Worker Co-op Semi-annual Retreat - Mmmm DD, 202X 🌴🍹

 **Status**:

-[TOC]
+## Agenda and Contents

 ## Background and Intent

 ## Expected Outcomes

-At the end of X (X hour) sessions, (Dec 4th and 8th of 2018) we will establish:
+At the end of this retreat we will establish:

 1.
 2.
 3.

 ## Pre-Retreat